dogeunee/dogeunee.github.io/README.md

 # Self Study Soldier

- Hi! this is Dogeun.
+Hi!
+This is Dogeun.

- I live in South Korea and I am currently working in the ROK Airforce for my mandatory military service.
-I started my service at May 2025 and through out my 21 months I wanted to explore the field of CS and ECE to improve my knowleadge.
-I will regularly share what I have been studying in this blog and I hope it helps out people on their Self Studying Journey.
+I live in South Korea and am currently serving in the ROK Air Force for my mandatory military service.
+I started my service in May 2025, and throughout my 21 months, I wanted to explore the fields of Computer Science (CS) and Electrical & Computer Engineering (ECE) to deepen my knowledge.

+I will regularly share what I have been studying on this blog, and I hope it helps others on their self-study journey.

 **Reviews(finished date):**